osg-htc/soteria-docs/docs/index.md

 # Welcome to Soteria's Documentation

-If you know what Soteria is about and are eager to begin you can [get started](get-started.md).

-## About

 Soteria is a [Container Registry]() for open science dedicated to advance three areas:

 - __Discoverability__: